-To protect gun owners' constitutional rights, a Risk Protection Order may be granted only if an investigation by two police officers or a state's attorney or assistant state's attorney determines that probable cause exists to believe that the person poses a risk of imminent personal injury to himself, herself or anyone else.
+To protect gun owners' constitutional rights, a Risk Protection Order may only be granted if an investigation by police officers or a state's attorney finds that:

+- The person poses a risk of imminent personal injury to himself, herself or anyone else; - The person has access to a firearm; and - There is no reasonable alternative to keep the person from causing harm.

-To decide if the situation calls for removing firearms and prohibiting the purchase of firearms, the judge will consider evidence about whether the person has:
+To decide if the situation calls for removing the firearms, the judge will consider evidence about whether the person has:

-- Made recent threats or committed acts of violence toward himself, herself or anyone else; - Committed recent acts of cruelty to animals; - Recklessly used, displayed, or brandished a firearm; - A history of use, attempted use, or threatened use of physical force; - A history of involuntary confinement in a hospital for people with psychiatric disabilities; or - A history of illegally using controlled substances or abusing alcohol.
+- Made recent threats or committed acts of violence toward himself or herself or anyone else; - Committed recent acts of cruelty to animals; - Recklessly used, displayed, or brandished a firearm: - A history of use, attempted use, or threatened use of physical force; - A history of involuntary confinement in a hospital for people with psychiatric disabilities; or - A history of illegally using controlled substances or abusing alcohol.